MatthewDHarrison/WebProgramming/notes/class_outlines.md

 * Demo: Web server
 * Q: How to browse web without web browser?

-# Tuesday, September 12th: HTML
+# Thursday, January 25th: HTML
 * Last class: recall how HTTP works
 * Recall question: if no port number is provided, the default port number to connect to on web server is...?
 * Recall question: what HTTP command is executed when entering URL address?